CERNet: Class-Embedding Predictive-Coding RNN for Unified Robot Motion, Recognition, and Confidence Estimation: Result and Discussion

 \subsection{Class Inference \& Confidence Estimation Experiment}

 In this section, we present the result of the class inference and confidence-level estimation experiment conducted on Reachy using multi-layered CERNet model.
+A demonstration video of a representative trial is available,\footnote{Video available at: \url{https://git.cyu.fr/hiroki/cernet_paperresultreproduction/-/blob/main/Experiment3_InferLetter.mp4}} which illustrates how the model infers the intended character "b" in real time given the trajectory.
 The goal of this experiment is: (i) to evaluate the model’s ability to infer the intended trajectory class in real time from observed motions, and (ii) to assess whether the internal prediction error reflects the model’s confidence in its own inference.

 To evaluate class inference, we analyzed the 260 physical trials described in the experiment section, in which Reachy's arm was manually moved along one of the 26 training trajectories while the model observed the end-effector positions.
 The class embedding vector $\mathbf{C}$ was updated online at each timestep by minimizing past prediction error, and the final inferred class was determined by the index with the highest value in $\mathbf{C}$ (Top-1), with the second-highest taken as Top-2.